 Top updates: Samyukta Kisan Morcha calls for nationwide strike on February 16 in support of farmers

-The Haryana government has extended internet suspension in seven districts bordering Punjab till February 15.
+The Haryana government has extended the internet suspension in seven districts bordering Punjab till February 15.

-Farmers’ groups, led by the Samyukta Kisan Morcha (Non-Political) and the Kisan Mazdoor Morcha, continued their march to Delhi on Wednesday, a day after protestors from Punjab were attacked with tear gas shells by the Haryana Police as they tried to enter cross the Punjab-Haryana border at Shambhu.
+Farmers’ groups, led by the Samyukta Kisan Morcha (Non-Political) and the Kisan Mazdoor Morcha, continued their march to Delhi on Wednesday, a day after protestors from Punjab were attacked with tear gas shells by the Haryana Police as they tried to cross the Punjab-Haryana border at Shambhu.

 A look at the top developments from the farmers’ march:

 - The Samyukta Kisan Morcha on Wednesday called for a nationwide industrial strike and a grameen Bharat bandh, in which villages will remain closed for all agricultural activities and works under the Mahatma Gandhi National Rural Employment Guarantee Scheme.
 The strike has been called in support of the 21 point demand charter of farmers, and against the excessive use of state force against farmers by police forces on Tuesday.

-“We strongly protest the repression unleashed on farmers today at Punjab border unleashing lathi charge, rubber bullet and tear gas shelling making many injured and want to clear that the Kisan Movement in India is united and single minded and will resist any such act of authoritarianism and excessive use of state power,” organisation said in a letter to Prime Minister Narendra Modi.
+- “We strongly protest the repression unleashed on farmers today at Punjab border unleashing lathi charge, rubber bullet and tear gas shelling making many injured and want to clear that the Kisan Movement in India is united and single minded and will resist any such act of authoritarianism and excessive use of state power,” the organisation said in a letter to Prime Minister Narendra Modi.

 - The Haryana government on Tuesday extended the suspension of internet and bulk SMS services till February 16 in Ambala, Kurukshetra, Kaithal, Jind, Hisar, Fatehabad and Sirsa districts, all of which border Punjab.